routine-works/100-days-of-code/log.md

 A big progress is the Changing of emoji display.
 Now there are always shown, expect user don't post any feeling.
 User's feeling is described as a big emoji!

+## Day3: making Caffeinism-Hub function

+Today, my code doesn't work.

+I'm trying to make the function that user can post there own image, but I can't finish it.
+I think If I spend a little bit time, maybe It can be solve... but I am too sleepy😪 lol

+- [ ] user can post image → in progress 💨
+- [ ] input field is hidden, but if user click "make post" button, field is display
+- [ ] responsive design
+- [x] make emoji display more cool
+- [ ] make input field larger